“We’ve had these squabbles over territory or history or religion, but meanwhile there’s an entire universe out there that puts it into perspective.”

 For that reason, Chris and Helene recently bought a house in Toronto and plan to make it their home base—ground control for the foreseeable future.

 It’s hardly surprising that Chris chose Canada as his permanent residence.
 His book makes it very clear just how proud he is of his nationality.
 He mentions, among other things, that the lone guitar on the ISS is made by Vancouver, B.C.’s Jean Larrivée.
-And that when Chris, along with his fellow astronauts, was allowed to request people he’d like to talk to while aboard the ISS, his picks were Canadian musicians, including Bryan Adams and Sarah McLachlan.
+And that when he, along with his fellow astronauts, was allowed to request people he’d like to talk to while aboard the ISS, his picks were Canadian musicians, including Bryan Adams and Sarah McLachlan.

 So I asked him two questions along that theme.
 The first: What about being Canadian makes you most proud?